Pyshou/MD-FEP_parallel_Q5/4_prep_fep_files/README.md

 ## **Amino acid FEPs**

 There are also variants for amino acid transformations (where the thermodynamics cycle implies a transformation of the amino acid in both the apo and holo receptor to evaluate the effect of mutations on ligand binding).
+The procedure is similar but here are differences:

 - Extract coordinates of the two amino acids to compare and superimpose them as much as you can to generate a mapping file as shown above.